markmontymark/patterns/ruby/src/Creational/Builder/README.md

 // Original copy of this content taken from http://www.fluffycat.com/Java-Design-Patterns/ in 2010
-// Original Author: Larry Truett
+// Original Author: Larry truett
 // Privacy Policy at http://www.fluffycat.com/Privacy-Policy/
 Builder Overview
 Make and return one object various ways.